 This Sigma lens appears to offer most of the same advantages as its Canon counterpart, but at less than half the price.
 Whereas both of the Canon and Sigma lenses have ultrasonic autofocus systems, the Canon’s is ring-type, whereas the Sigma’s relies on a small motor.
 On the plus side, this helps to enable a more compact construction, but the autofocus system isn’t as near-silent and lacks full-time manual override.
 Image quality is sharp across most of the image frame but quite soft in the corners, especially at short to mid zoom settings when using apertures wider than f/5.6.
 Living up to its claims, stabilization is slightly more effective than in the competing Canon 17-55mm lens, but autofocus speed is a little slower.

-This Mk II edition is the reinvention of a classic
+This Mk II edition is perfect for full frame Canon DSLRs... at a pricee

 Effective zoom range: 24-70mm | Lens construction: 18 elements in 13 groups | No. of diaphragm blades: 9 blades | Minimum focus distance: 0.38m | Filter size: 82mm | Dimensions: 89x113mm | Weight: 805g